Austin Cider Guide [Updated for 2019]

 Cider is one of the best gluten-free options for those who appreciate craft beverages.
 Lucky for them (and everyone else!), Austin is blooming with cider.
 Which is weird.
 We aren’t known for our apples down here in Texas… In fact, it’s quite tough for apple trees in our hot and dry climate.

-Still, there are a few people in Austin (and more I hear are right around the corner!) who have persevered still and are doing good by making great ciders.
-And the fruits of their labor are sweet, crispy, usually very dry, but always delicious!
+Still, there are a few people in Austin who have persevered and are doing good by making great ciders.
+The fruits of their labor are sweet, crispy, usually very dry, and always delicious!

 Website | 12345 Pauls Valley Rd, 78737

 More of a mainstream option, Austin Eastciders, is a classic icon for us Austinites.
 We love drinking their canned ciders on a hot day, preferably floating down the Greenbelt.

 Austin Eastciders launched in 2013 with the goal of making America fall in love with cider all over again.
 These Austin cider makers are known for using bittersweet and bitter-sharp apple varieties to produce their ciders from juice concentrate.
 They tend to be drier, smoother, and more complex than many mainstream hard ciders.
 My personal favorite is the Original Dry in the classic emerald green can.

 Fortunately, you don’t have to be in Austin to drink Eastciders, you can find their cider all over Texas and many other US states.
 If you are in Austin though, I highly recommend you check out their dog and family-friendly taproom.
 Referred to as the Collaboratory, this is where you can find the full lineup of mainstays, plus special edition ciders.

 Website |979 Springdale Rd, 78702